iiradukunda-dev/Shining-ministries/README.md

-This full-stack website for **Shining Ministries** is a comprehensive digital platform designed to manage the ministry's operations, engage with the community, and facilitate support.
+This full-stack website for **Shining Ministries**,It is a comprehensive digital platform designed to manage the ministry's operations, engage with the community, and facilitate support.
 It combines a beautiful, interactive user interface with a powerful administrative backend.

 **1. Frontend Features (User Experience)**